ibm-self-serve-assets/Agentrix/README.md

 **Integrations:** WXO
 An AI-powered Agentic-AI solution for scaling sales activities and increasing the opportunity pipeline.
 The agent autonomously monitors client interests, analyzes relevant content, researches information about the customer, and formulates an outreach campaign to engage customers, leading to increased sales activities and pipeline growth.

+_Contact us for code for on killer agents. _

 ---

 ## 🧠 Domain Agents